TonyVallad/MSZP/readme.md

 - Added BMP information when creating it from the explorer.
 - Added a controls page.
 - Added option to change C coordinates step on Julia explorer.
 (Page up/down)
+- Added an error message if file is not found.

 ### From V 0.1 to V 0.4:
 - Added program icon and text in title bar.